 NMT paper presented at ASP-DAC'19, Jan 2019

-Xiaofan gives a presentation at ASP-DAC for the work titled "Implementing Neural Machine Translation (NMT) with Bi-Directional GRU and Attention Mechanism on FPGAs Using HLS".
-It is the first FPGA-based design for a real-life NMT with the problem size of 172 GOP.
+Xiaofan gave a presentation at ASP-DAC for the work titled "Implementing Neural Machine Translation (NMT) with Bi-Directional GRU and Attention Mechanism on FPGAs Using HLS".
+It is the first FPGA-based design for a real-life NMT with a problem size of 172 GOP.
 In this paper, highly optimized HLS IPs are developed along with the hybrid parallel design and the HLS-enabled design space explorations.

 [ Paper ]

 DNNBuilder Receives ICCAD Best Paper Award, Nov 2018